zef/Fly/README.md

 ## Ideas

-- Routing: Use a typealias for request/response types so it's better to use outside of a web context.
 - Localization
   - Use `enum` with associated values for localization of strings that require arguments
   - Provide a tool to help devs create localization files based on the added enum cases?